Tsybizova-A/Physorg-Internship/week1_literature/resources/README.md

 ﻿# Resources

-The following papers are required for Week 1.
-Obtain them through your institution's journal access.
+The following papers are a good starting place moving forward.

 ## Anchor papers